Bongo (antelope): Social organization and behavior

 Like other forest ungulates, bongos are seldom seen in large groups.
 Males, called bulls, tend to be solitary, while females with young live in groups of six to eight.
 Bongos have seldom been seen in herds of more than 20.
 Gestation is about 285 days (9.5 months), with one young per birth, and weaning occurs at six months.
 Sexual maturity is reached at 24–27 months.
-The preferred habitat of this species is so dense and difficult to operate in, that few Europeans or Americans observed this species until the 1960s.
+The preferred habitat of this species is so dense and difficult to operate in that few Europeans or Americans observed this species until the 1960s.

 As young males mature and leave their maternal groups, they most often remain solitary, although rarely they join an older male.
 Adult males of similar size/age tend to avoid one another.
 Occasionally, they meet and spar with their horns in a ritualised manner and it is rare for serious fights to take place.
 However, such fights are usually discouraged by visual displays, in which the males bulge their necks, roll their eyes, and hold their horns in a vertical position while slowly pacing back and forth in front of the other male.
 They seek out females only during mating time.
 When they are with a herd of females, males do not coerce them or try to restrict their movements as do some other antelopes.

 Although mostly nocturnal, they are occasionally active during the day.
 However, like deer, bongos may exhibit crepuscular behaviour.
 Bongos are both timid and easily frightened; after a scare, a bongo moves away at considerable speed, even through dense undergrowth.
 Once they find cover, they stay alert and face away from the disturbance, but peek every now and then to check the situation.
 The bongo's hindquarters are less conspicuous than the forequarters, and from this position the animal can quickly flee.

 When in distress, the bongo emits a bleat.
 It uses a limited number of vocalisations, mostly grunts and snorts; females have a weak mooing contact-call for their young.
-Females prefer to use traditional calving grounds restricted to certain areas, while newborn calves lie in hiding for a week or more, receiving short visits by the mother to suckle.
+Females prefer to use traditional calving grounds restricted to certain areas, where newborn calves lie in hiding for a week or more, receiving short visits by the mother to suckle.

 The calves grow rapidly and can soon accompany their mothers in the nursery herds.
 Their horns grow rapidly and begin to show in 3.5 months.
 They are weaned after six months and reach sexual maturity at about 20 months.